The other day I helped my mother-in-law reserve a rental car for several days using Avis.com.

 So, what can be done about these fees?

-If you note that what you initially see is not what you are seeing at the end, it’s important to let your opinion be heard.
-Connect with the retailer and let them know you weren’t happy about the price reveal so late in the game.
-Request the “all-in” pricing up front.
+If you note that what you initially see is not what you are seeing at the end, it's important to let your opinion be heard.
+Connect with the retailer and let them know you weren't happy about the price to reveal so late in the game.
+Request the “all-in” pricing upfront.